Red Hen Publications

 And which, on anything but idiot planet, would be a strong indication that something else was going on, or that by this point Albus really was desperately acting out of character, trying his very best to be a cold-blooded, pragmatic war leader, in hopes of creating a Chosen One who would grow up to solve their problem, since they hadn’t been able to tempt Tom do something foolish enough to catch him at, before the child was born.

-One was once inclined to expect better of Albus.
+One once was inclined to expect better of Albus.
 And, indeed, Albus may have still been convinced that the Prophecy really referred to either himself, Aberforth, or Snape.

 So, in that case, protecting the children was a separate responsibility.
 One that he was perfectly willing to delegate to other people.